syncfusion-content/winui-docs/winui/RangeSlider/labels.md

 **Formating Track Labels using Label Template**

-By adding `Converters` in [`LabelTemplate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_LabelTemplate) you can customize the format the labels or display the custom text.
+By adding `Converters` in [`LabelTemplate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_LabelTemplate), you can customize the format of the track labels or display the custom text.

 {% tabs %}